ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 The industry appears to be in a chicken and egg situation - everyone is reliant on each other's data but no-one wants to go first.
 Thankfully, the EU is introducing several sets of legislation aimed at breaking this stalemate.
 Legislation like the [Corporate Sustainability Reporting Directive (CSRD)](https://plana.earth/policy/corporate-sustainability-reporting-directive-csrd) literally says:

 > Users of sustainability information increasingly expect such information to be findable, comparable and machine-readable in digital formats.
 Member States should be able to require that undertakings subject to the sustainability reporting requirements of Directive 2013/34/EU make their management reports available on their websites, free of charge to the public. ([clause 55](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32022L2464))

+There are also a number of non-profits driving progress which we've listed in the actionable opportunities section of this insight.

 [To the top](#top)